upkie/vulp/README.md

 ## Q and A

-#### Is it possible to run two agents at the same time?

-That is not possible.
-One of the core assumptions in Vulp is that the agent and the spine are two respective processes communicating via one single shared-memory area.
-In this Vulp differs from *e.g.* ROS, which is multi-process by design.
-This design choice is discussed in [#55](https://github.com/upkie/vulp/discussions/55).

 #### Why the name "Vulp"?

 [Vulp](https://en.wiktionary.org/wiki/vulp#Noun_2) means "fox" in Romansh, a language spoken in the Swiss canton of the Grisons.
 Foxes are arguably quite reliable in their reaction times 🦊